shenweiss/ez-detect/README.md

 Note: This package was intended for the server to run in the cloud.
 Other configuration options are possible including setting up a Windows guest VM on a Linux host.
 In this case, a bridged network configuration is recommended for the Windows VM.
 It may also be possible to install HFO-Engine/EZ-Detect on Windows

-3. make sure permissions are set to allow your user to read, write, execute

 v1.0.0 can be downloaded from http://gitlab.liaa.dc.uba.ar/tju-uba (currently down)

-v1.0.1 Modifications Notes: While some of these modifications were make to make the software more user friendly (i.e. case sensitivity, etc), others detracted from the original design.
-In python 3.8.11 the path/paths defined in the program were not operating correctly within Python or Matlab.
-This required manually entering the paths in to the code.
-If an advanced Python programmer would like address this issue please let me know.
-For now in version v0.0.1 the paths must be entered in the appropriate sections of the Matlab and Python code.

 v1.0.1 Modifications include:
 ------------------------